Onelinerhub/onelinerhub/python-numpy/save-array-to-file.md

-# Save array to file
+# How to save array to file

 ```python
 import numpy as np